 The program of orientation for new international undergraduates will begin at 3pm on Wednesday, September 3rd.
-International Logan "Meet and Greet" service is August 28th and 29th only, to coincide with DOC Trips "E" and "F" to which international students will be assigned.
+International Logan "Meet and Greet" service is August 28th and 29th only, to coincide with DOC Trips "D" and "E" to which international students will be assigned.
 All students will receive information via email about DOC First-Year Trips in early June.
 Specific trip assignments will be available in early July.
 International students participating in DOC Trips will be assigned to trip dates that allow them to return to campus by the start of International Student Orientation on September 3rd.
 Exchange Students: International Student Programs (ISP) - OPAL (Office of Pluralism and Leadership) will send exchange students the same orientation information as matriculating students and provide them with access to the arrival forms and mentor request forms.
 Exchange students will notify International Student Programs-OPAL when they plan to arrive, and whether they will be involved in the orientation.
 ISP International Student Mentors will help international exchange students get settled well before they arrive at the Off-Campus Programs office orientation.

 Below is a sample of programs from last year's International Student Orientation schedule.

 |3:00pm - 4:00 pm||Computing Session – Ellen Young||Kemeny 006, 007, 008|